Empowering Youth Economics

 • More!

-This program will be free to student participants but requires a firm commitment from the parents and youth.
-Program kick-off will be at the B.E.S.T.
-Success Summit on June 9th.
+This program is free to student participants but requires a firm commitment from the parents and youth.

-The purpose of EYE is to be a beacon for young entrepreneurial prowess and a powerful resource to foster fundamental fiscal intelligence.
+The purpose of EYE is to be a powerful resource to foster fundamental fiscal intelligence and a beacon for young entrepreneurial prowess.

 Apply Here